 If the company sells the same product on cash basis, the working capital cycle is 15 days.”

-While calculating working capital or its ratio (current assets/current liabilities), a ratio between 1 and 2 is considered good.
+Keep a ratio between 1 and 2 when you calculate working capital or its ratio.
 Then again, an excess of working capital also indicates financial inefficiency.

 Tips to manage working capital smartly: